- Make/Cancel an Appointment

 - Faculty Resources

-This handout will explain the functions of introductions, offer strategies for writing effective ones, help you check your drafted introductions, and provide you with examples of introductions to be avoided.
+This handout will explain the functions of introductions, offer strategies for writing and revising effective introductions, and provide some examples of less effective introductions to avoid.

 You never get a second chance to make a first impression.
 The opening paragraph of your paper will provide your readers with their initial impressions of your argument, your writing style, and the overall quality of your work.
 A vague, disorganized, error-filled, off-the-wall, or boring introduction will probably create a negative impression.
 On the other hand, a concise, engaging, and well-written introduction will start your readers off thinking highly of you, your analytical skills, your writing, and your paper.
 This impression is especially important when the audience you are trying to reach (your instructor) will be grading your work.